nobeng/MYb11-MYb71-community/README.md

 The repository includes scripts and data necessary to reproduce the analyses and figures presented in the associated publication.

 ## Repository Structure
-All files are saved under the main branch.
-Data files and corresponding R scripts for analysis are labeled by figure number within the manuscript.
+R scripts are saved under the main branch.
+Most input data is saved under the main branch, alternatively in "data".
+Output from statistical analyses can be found under "stats", output for life history predictions under "plots".

 ## Getting Started
 1. Clone the repository: